isvicy/dotConfigs/README.md

 # dotConfigs

-self collection of dot configs for nvim and tmux
+Collection of dot configs for nvim, tmux, and other linux tools for self-use.

+This repo use stow to manage dotfiles. see: [Managing Dotfiles with GNU stow](https://news.ycombinator.com/item?id=27137172)

 ## deps

 * ripgrep
 * fzf
 * ctags
+* stow

 ## nvim-config-lua